 But this year I have noticed something completely different.
 This year Easter is apparently all about Alice in Wonderland.

 We took the children to a local garden centre for afternoon tea with the Easter Bunny last week and the ‘Easter Bunny’ turned out to be the White Rabbit from Alice in Wonderland, accompanied by Alice and the Mad Hatter.
-Hubby and I both asked each other why it was Alice in Wonderland?
+Dave and I both asked each other why it was Alice in Wonderland?
 What did that have to do with Easter?

 On Friday we went to Hever Castle for a family day out and took part in the Lindt Easter Trail.
 Part of the Easter celebrations were two Mad Hatter shows each day where the Mad Hatter stood and did magic tricks.
 The Mad Hatter was also walking around the grounds doing magic tricks for passing children throughout the day.
-Again, Hubby and I asked each other what that had to do with Easter.
+Again, Dave and I asked each other what that had to do with Easter.

 On Saturday I had to go to work for a few hours and our local town always has a great community spirit throughout the year.
 As I walked through the town to work I noticed that they had closed the High Street to have some Easter celebrations.
 So what celebrations were they having?
 An Easter Wonderland no less.
 Complete with a Alice in Wonderland themed area, Mad Hatter, Queen of Hearts and White Rabbit.